pierrocknroll/xapi-forum/statements/viewed_topic.md

-# Created a topic
+# Viewed a topic

 ## Description

-The user has created a topic within a community site or a forum.
+The user has viewed a topic within a forum, community site.

 ## Example